December 31, Reading 1 – Esther 9, 10

 “And many from the peoples of the country declared themselves Jews, for fear of the Jews had fallen on them.”

-How the fortunes of God’s people have turned even while in exile, in a foreign land!
+How the fortunes of God’s people have turned, even while in exile, in a foreign land!

-Mana’s plot is revealed to the king by Esther.
+Haman’s plot is revealed to the king by Esther.
 Haman is hanged.
 Mordecai writes with the king’s seal a decree that allows God’s people to defend themselves against their enemies.

 God’s promise to Abraham is here, people declaring themselves Jews – All nations of the earth being blessed.